 Esplanade – Theatres on the Bay

-This state-of-the-art Singaporean venue is home to several performance spaces: an exquisite concert hall, a horseshoe-shaped theatre with an orchestra pit, a recital studio for chamber music and jazz concerts, an open-air concert space, and an outdoor theatre.
-Aside from being the home of performance in Singaporean culture, the building of this venue is an architectural marvel of its own, which is probably one of the reasons why it was chosen to be the face of Singapore’s five-cent coins.
+This state-of-the-art Singaporean venue has several performance spaces: an exquisite concert hall, a horseshoe-shaped theatre with an orchestra pit, a recital studio for chamber music and jazz concerts, an open-air concert space, and an outdoor theatre.
+Aside from being the home of performance in Singaporean culture, the building of this venue is an architectural marvel, which is probably one of the reasons why it was chosen to be the face of Singapore’s five-cent coins.

-Whether you choose to visit the places on our list or wander around on your own, one thing for sure is that you will definitely have the time of your life in the Lion City.
+Whether you choose to visit the places on our list or wander around on your own, one thing is for sure: you will have the time of your life in Lion City.